GRANITE: High-Resolution Imaging and Electrical Qualification of Large-Area TPC Electrodes: Conclusions and Outlook

 \section{Conclusions and Outlook}

 To meet the stringent requirements for large-area electrodes in future dual-phase TPCs, we have developed and characterized a versatile, high-resolution scanning platform for comprehensive quality assurance.\\ { }We extended the GRANITE platform by developing a coaxial scanning head for localized non-contact, and non-destructive high-voltage qualification.
 We found that naturally occurring discharge hotspot events are transient and not well-correlated with static visual features, rendering simple optical inspection insufficient for electrical screening.
+These type of discharge hotspot events depend on wire preparation, in the sense that they are removed by re-cleaning.
 We established a quantitative link between induced abrasive surface damage and a reduction in discharge inception voltage, validating the scanner's sensitivity to physical defects.
+Only these intentional created hotspots are not transient.
 A voltage reduction of $\sim\!\!\SI{200}{\volt}$ serves as a robust indicator of compromising surface asperities.\\ { }In summary, this work provides a powerful toolkit combining precise mechanical metrology with localized electrical screening, enabling a systematic, data-driven approach to electrode characterization for future low-background experiments.
 A planned upgrade using a collaborative robotic arm will extend these capabilities to the \SI{3}{\meter}-scale electrodes required for next-generation dark matter observatories.